 PEACH (Parents in the Education, Achievement & Character of their children) is a project for mothers and daughters together.
 Any girl aged 6-18 can join PEACH and have access to our mentoring programme.
 The aim is to help girls improve their academic performance while also having fun, learning new things and developing their confidence and motivation.
-PEACH also gives mothers a forum to share their experiences and learn how to support their children more effectively.
+PEACH also offers mothers tailored support in achieving economic self-sufficiency and gives them a forum to share their experiences and learn how to support themselves and their family more effectively.

-- Each daughter has a mentor who provides academic and soft skills support once a week for a minimum of one academic year.
-Mentors for the girls are young professionals or university students.
+- Girls enrolled onto the programme have a mentor who provides academic and soft skills support once a week for a minimum of one academic year.
+Mentors for the girls are professionals or university students from varying backgrounds.

-- Each mother has a mentor who gives support in information, advice and guidance for a minimum of 1 year.
-Mentors for mothers are Baytree staff who belong to the Parent Team.
+- Mothers work in partnership with mobility mentors who give support, information, advice and guidance for a minimum of 1 year.
+Mobility mentors are Baytree staff who belong to the Family Service as well as volunteers.

 To find out more please call 0207 733 5283, email a member of the team or come by the Baytree Centre.